 CBD Research - What We Know

-CBD HELPS WITH ANXIETY & ADDICTION, ACCORDING TO THE NATIONAL INSTITUTE OF DRUG ABUSE
+CBD HELPS WITH stress, muscle recovery and relief ACCORDING TO THE NATIONAL INSTITUTE OF DRUG ABUSE

 A new animal study finds that cannabidiol (CBD), a non-psychoactive chemical found in hemp, can help reduce the risk of drug and alcohol relapse.
-It can also reduce anxiety and impulsiveness often associated with drug dependence.
-The study was funded by the National Institute on Drug Abuse, part of the National Institutes of Health.
+I

 A report from the NIDA said “The researchers applied a gel containing CBD every day for a week to the skin of rats with a history of daily alcohol or cocaine self-administration.
-The CBD appeared to be effective in reducing reinstatement of drug-taking — considered a model of drug and alcohol relapse.
-It also reduced anxiety and impulsivity often associated with drug dependence.
+The CBD appeared to be effective in reducing reinstatement of drug-taking — considered a model of drug and alcohol relapse. .
 Notably, the reduced reinstatement, which was induced by stress or drug-related environmental cues, lasted for five months after the initial treatment was discontinued, when CBD was no longer detectable in either blood or brain."

 The report continued “CBD has been studied as a treatment for certain severe childhood epilepsy syndromes.
 These findings reinforce other possible therapeutic benefits of non-psychoactive cannabinoids.”
 (Reference: "

 As CBD use becomes more widespread throughout the world, the World Health Organization has given the cannabinoid compound CBD its stamp of approval.
 After a comprehensive scientific review of CBDs, the WHO (World Health Organization) reported no known public health problems from CBD.
-In fact, the organization stated that CBD has “been demonstrated as an effective treatment for epilepsy" in adults, children, and even animals, and that there's "preliminary evidence" that CBD could be useful in treating Alzheimer's disease, Parkinson's disease, and other serious conditions.
+In fact, the organization stated that CBD has “been demonstrated as an effective treatment for neurological" in adults, children, and even animals, and that there's "preliminary evidence" that CBD could be useful in serious conditions.
 The report found no evidence that use of CBD resulted in drug dependence or the potential for abuse.
 The report concluded that because of the wide-ranging potential benefits of CBD, "Several countries have modified their national controls to accommodate CBD as a medicinal product."

 An earlier report by the NIDA called CBD a valuable supplement and dispelled any concerns about CBD and drug abuse.
 The report compared CBD to THC, the psychoactive compound in marijuana.
 It notes that “CBD, for example, does not make people high and is not intoxicating.
 And, there is reason to believe it may have a range of uses in medicine, including in the treatment of seizures and other neurological disorders.
 In the impassioned, often emotional debates these days over medical marijuana, CBD is often cited as one of the main reasons restrictions on marijuana should be loosened.”